Aaronius/penpal/README.md

 `options.childOrigin: string` (optional)

 In the vast majority of cases, Penpal can automatically determine the child origin based on the `src` or `srcdoc` property that you have set on the iframe.
-This will automatically restrict communication to that origin.
+Communication will automatically be restricted to that origin.

 In some rare cases, particularly when using the `file://` protocol on various devices, browsers are inconsistent in how they report and handle origins.
 If you receive an error saying that the parent received a handshake from an unexpected origin, you may need to manually pass the child origin using this option.